tprasadtp/ubuntu-post-install/docs/faq/distros.md

 [![Debian](https://static.prasadt.com/logo64/debian.png)](https://www.debian.org/)
 [![Elementary-OS](https://static.prasadt.com/logo64/elementary-os.png)](https://elementary.io/)

-I have not tested the script on the distros listed below.
+Scrip is not tested the script on the distros listed below.
 Because they use Ubuntu as their base, It should work fine.
 But no promises.

 [![Kde-Neon](https://static.prasadt.com/logo64/kde-neon.png)](https://neon.kde.org/)